 Nesli Gül Durukan (b.
 1986, Istanbul – based in Amsterdam) is an independent researcher, curator, and art writer.
 Her academic and curatorial research areas include the intersections of memory, archives, and artistic identity/legacy in contemporary art, transcultural art history, exhibition/curatorial practices in the context of institutional transformations and criticism, and interactivity in contemporary museology.

-She completed her doctoral dissertation on Evaluation of the Use of Archive and Memory in Exhibition Practices of Contemporary Art Institutions in Turkey (2019) in Art and Design at YTÜ and was a visiting scholar for her PhD research in Art History at the UvA (2017-2018) funded by TUBITAK.
-After graduating with a BA in Art Management at YTÜ (2009), she continued her master thesis on Interactive Spaces in Art Museums in Museum Studies (2014) at the same university.
+Gül Durukan earned her PhD degree in Evaluation of the Use of Archive and Memory in Exhibition Practices of Contemporary Art Institutions in Turkey in Art and Design at Yıldız Technical University and was a PhD researcher in Amsterdam School for Heritage, Memory and Material Culture at the University of Amsterdam funded by TUBITAK.
+She holds an MA in Interactive Spaces in Art Museums in Museum Studies and a BA in Art Management at YTU.